AcademySoftwareFoundation/Imath/INSTALL.md

   float-to-half conversion is performed using Intel intrinsic instructions if available, or if not, via a newer, optimized bit manpulation algorithm.

+* ``IMATH_HALF_NO_TABLES_AT_ALL`` - force elimination of all
+  half-conversion lookup tables.
+This forces either the SSE extension instructions or the bit-manipulation conversion.

 * ``IMATH_ENABLE_LARGE_STACK`` - Enables the ``halfFunction`` object
   to place the lookup tables on the stack rather than allocating heap